dewitt4/Cloud-Custodain/docs/source/azure/policy/resources/vmss.rst

 Example Policies
 ----------------

-This set of policies will mark all VM Scale Sets for deletion in 7 days that have 'test' in name (ignore case), and then perform the delete operation on those ready for deletion.
+This set of policies will find all VM Scale Sets that are set to overprovision.

 .. code-block:: yaml

     policies:
-      - name: mark-test-vmscaleset-for-deletion
+      - name: find-vmss-overprovision-true
         resource: azure.vmss
         filters:
           - type: value
-            key: name
+            key: properties.overprovision
-            op: in
+            op: equal
-            value_type: normalize
-            value: test
+            value: True
-        actions:
-          - type: mark-for-op
-            op: delete
-            days: 7
-      - name: delete-test-vmscaleset
-        resource: azure.vmss
-        filters:
-          - type: marked-for-op
-            op: delete
-        actions:
-          - type: delete